jgrichardson/FinTech-Module-2/README.md

 ![Run Program](images/run_program.png)

 You will then be asked whether you want the qualified loans to be saved as a CSV file.
-If so, enter "Y" -- or press enter (the default is Yes).
+If so, enter "Y" -- or press enter -- the default is **Yes**.

 ![Export Results Prompt](images/first_prompt.png)